 While the war in Europe had ended in April, fighting in the Pacific continued between Japanese forces and U.S. troops.
 In late July, President Harry Truman called for Japan’s surrender with the Potsdam Declaration.
 The declaration promised “prompt and utter destruction” if Japan did not surrender.

-On August 6, 1945, the United States dropped its first atomic bomb from a B-29 bomber plane called the Enola Gay on Japanese city of Hiroshima.
+On August 6, 1945, the United States dropped its first atomic bomb from a B-29 bomber plane called the Enola Gay over the city of Hiroshima, Japan.
 The “Little Boy” exploded with about 13 kilotons of force, leveling five square miles of the city and killing 80,000 people instantly.
 Tens of thousands more would later die from radiation exposure.

 When the Japanese did not immediately surrender, the United States dropped a second atomic bomb three days later on the city of Nagasaki.
 The “Fat Man” killed an estimated 40,000 people on impact.